apache/flink/docs/apis/streaming/time.md

-Per default, a Flink Job is only set up for processing time semantics, so in order to write a program with processing time semantics nothing needs to be specified (e.g., the first [example ](#example-program) in this guide follows processing time semantics).
+Per default, a Flink Job is only set up for processing time semantics, so in order to write a program with processing time semantics nothing needs to be specified (e.g., the first [example ](index.html#example-program) in this guide follows processing time semantics).
 To perform processing-time windowing you would use window assigners such as `SlidingProcessingTimeWindows` and `TumblingProcessingTimeWindows`.